-Moon and Gemini stars on April 12 | EarthSky.org
+Moon and Gemini stars on April 8 and 9 | Tonight | EarthSky

 Meanwhile, in China, these two stars were associated with water, as part of constellations representing rivers.
 They were sometimes also seen as the complementary elements of yin and yang.

+Because Gemini is a constellation of the zodiac, the sun passes in front of this constellation for about a month each year, from about June 21 to July 20.

+Gemini is also host to the annual Geminid meteor shower every December.
+The radiant point – the point in our sky from which the meteors seem to radiate – of this strong and popular meteor shower is near Castor.

-Bottom line: The moon is near the stars Castor and Pollux in the constellation Gemini the Twins on April 12, 2019.
+Bottom line: The moon is near the stars Castor and Pollux in the constellation Gemini the Twins on April 8 and 9, 2022.
 These stars represent twins in many cultures.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!